 MTTZ is an independent operator working directly with tried and trusted companies and wildlife and culture guides in Africa.
 As "independent" implies, MTT can work freely with a diverse collection of lodge and tented camp owners and associates in Africa.
 This way she can best serve each client's unique needs.

-The latest MTTZ venture is MT Cheza Guest House, one and two bedroomed cottages on the company plot in rural Lusaka which can cater to six guests at a time.
+The latest MTTZ venture is MT Cheza Guest House, a one-bedroom cottage on the company plot in rural Lusaka which is perfect for couples.

 An African safari is either an adventure or it isn't.
 But to begin your adventure means breaking away from the herd in the planning stages with someone who gives independent and honest advice.
 It is rare that anyone returns home disappointed with their safari, but they might not be aware of what they didn't see, how much better it could have been.
 Leslie wants to ensure that her clients are aware of every option for their African adventure of a lifetime, no matter how they define that adventure.
 Leslie's clients become her good friends, many of whom return to Africa to travel with her again.